colakaist/academic-kickstart2/content/project/cell_division/index.md

 ---

 In E. coli the Min protein system, which consists of Min C, Min D, and Min E proteins, plays an important role in positioning the cell division.
 We have been setting up partial differential equations which describe the Min system.
-Our goal is to investigate a correlation between the concentrations of each protein and the cell division site using theoretical modelings and computer simulations.
+Our goal is to investigate a correlation between concentrations of each protein and a cell division site using theoretical modelings and computer simulations.